 The effects of a DUI/DWI conviction can last a lifetime, and include things such as onerous financial penalties, terms of incarceration, loss of driving privileges, and obstacles to professional licensing, as well as the weighty social stigma that often will attach.

-Because the states are so very high once charges of this type are lodged, it is incumbent upon every accused individual to secure the advice, guidance, and skill of a Mecklenburg County DUI Lawyer.
+Because the states are so very high once charges of this type are lodged, it is incumbent upon every accused individual to secure the advice, guidance, and skill of a skilled defense attorney.
 Finding an attorney who understands the intricacies and technical nature of this area of the law can be the best way to maximize the chances of a positive result.

 Pursuant to Virginia Code Section 18.2-266, DUI/DWI charges result when an individual driver operates a motor vehicle, train, or engine while he or she has a blood alcohol concentration (BAC) of at least 0.08 percent by weight by volume, as revealed by a test administered pursuant to statute.